-- 47.56.
-To strike an appropriate balance between requiring timely disclosure of inside information and preventing premature disclosure which might prejudice a corporation's legitimate interests, the SFO provides for Safe Harbours which permit a corporation to withhold disclosure of inside information under specified circumstances.
-Section 101307D(1) of the SFO sets out the Safe Harbours - - "(1) A listed corporation is not required to disclose any inside information under section 307B if and so long as the disclosure is prohibited under, or would constitute a contravention of a restriction imposed by, an enactment or an order of a court. - (2) A listed corporation is not required to disclose any inside information under section 101307B if and so long as - - (a) the corporation takes reasonable precautions for preserving the confidentiality of the information; - (b) the confidentiality of the information is preserved; and - (c) one or more of the following applies - (i) the disclosure is prohibited under, or constitutes a contravention of a restriction imposed by, an enactment or an order of a court; - (ii)(i) the information concerns an incomplete proposal or negotiation the outcome of which may be prejudiced if the information is disclosed prematurely; - (iii)(ii) the information is a trade secret; - (iv)(iii) the information concerns the provision of liquidity support byfrom the Exchange Fund established by the Exchange Fund Ordinance (Cap.66) or byfrom an institution which performs the functions of a central bank (including a central bank such an institution of a place outside Hong Kong) to the corporation or, if the corporation is a member of a group of companies, to any other member of the group;
+- 61. To strike an appropriate balance between requiring timely disclosure of inside information and preventing premature disclosure which might prejudice a corporation's legitimate interests, the SFO provides for Safe Harbours which permit a corporation to withhold disclosure of inside information under specified circumstances.
+Section 307D of the SFO sets out the Safe Harbours - "(1) A listed corporation is not required to disclose any inside information under section 307B if and so long as the disclosure is prohibited under, or would constitute a contravention of a restriction imposed by, an enactment or an order of a court. - (2) A listed corporation is not required to disclose any inside information under section 307B if and so long as - (a) the corporation takes reasonable precautions for preserving the confidentiality of the information; - (b) the confidentiality of the information is preserved; and - (c) one or more of the following applies -

-- (v)(iv) the disclosure is waived by the Commission under section 101307E(1), and any condition imposed under section 101307E(2) in relation to the waiver is complied with." - (3) For the purposes of subsection (2) - (a) a listed corporation has not failed to take reasonable precautions for preserving the confidentiality of any inside information only because the corporation has, in the ordinary course of business, disclosed the information to any person who - - (i) requires the information to perform the person's functions in relation to the corporation; and - (ii) by virtue of any enactment, rule of law, contract, or the articles of association of the corporation, is under a duty to the corporation not to disclose the information to any other person; and - (b) in those circumstances, the confidentiality of the information is to be regarded as having been preserved. - (4) Despite subsection (2)(b), a listed corporation is not in breach of a disclosure requirement in respect of inside information the confidentiality of which is not preserved if - - (a) the corporation has taken reasonable measures to monitor the confidentiality of the information; and - (b) the corporation discloses the information in accordance with section 307C as soon as reasonably practicable after the corporation becomes aware that the confidentiality of the information has not been preserved."
+- (i) the information concerns an incomplete proposal or negotiation; - (ii) the information is a trade secret; - (iii) the information concerns the provision of liquidity support from the Exchange Fund established by the Exchange Fund Ordinance (Cap.
+66) or from an institution which performs the functions of a central bank (including such an institution of a place outside Hong Kong) to the corporation or, if the corporation is a member of a group of companies, to any other member of the group; - (iv) the disclosure is waived by the Commission under section 307E(1), and any condition imposed under section 307E(2) in relation to the waiver is complied with." - (3) For the purposes of subsection (2) - (a) a listed corporation has not failed to take reasonable precautions for preserving the confidentiality of any inside information only because the corporation has, in the ordinary course of business, disclosed the information to any person who - (i) requires the information to perform the person's functions in relation to the corporation; and - (ii) by virtue of any enactment, rule of law, contract, or the articles of association of the corporation, is under a duty to the corporation not to disclose the information to any other person; and - (b) in those circumstances, the confidentiality of the information is to be regarded as having been preserved. - (4) Despite subsection (2)(b), a listed corporation is not in breach of a disclosure requirement in respect of inside information the confidentiality of which is not preserved if - (a) the corporation has taken reasonable measures to monitor the confidentiality of the information; and - (b) the corporation discloses the information in accordance with section 307C as soon as reasonably practicable after the corporation becomes aware that the confidentiality of the information has not been preserved."